emmettbutler/emmettbutler/writing/user-guide.md

 I’m working on catching my triggers before I act on them, especially those that push me to respond with annoyance or defensiveness.

-## What I expect from people I manage

-### I think people I manage are doing a good job if they are:
+### I think people I work with are doing a good job if they are:

 * Setting goals that are achievable and slightly outside of their comfort zone
 * Frequently making new and different mistakes